oldBuho/SQL/README.md

-# bigCompany_interview_SQL_challenge
+This used to be the "SQL technical interview challenge", for data analysis and data science job openings, at a major company.

-Technical interview challenge at a major company
+Privacy issues: none.